Guide to improve corporate travel policy compliance

 The rules, guidelines, and procedural norms that a company establishes to chart out how an employee is to navigate any form of travel that is necessary for business purposes are together called corporate travel policy.
 These policies are usually put together by a company’s finance or travel manager.

 An extensive and thorough corporate travel policy should cover domestic as well as international travel.
-It should ideally also have directions pertaining to flight class, travel period covered.
+It should ideally also have directions pertaining to flight class, travel period covered, and mileage reimbursements.
 Some other details that are useful when included in business travel policy are:

 Having a set of rules or guidelines to govern a process ensures a much greater degree of control and visibility.
 Similarly, for corporate travel management as well, the presence of policies can make admin work so much easier.
 However, corporate travel policy is not only about rules and regulations.
 It also serves to facilitate a number of other benefits for your company: